 The biggest challenge for most of us I think, is that we don’t stop.
 We’re so busy lurching from one task, event, job, person, meeting, school pick-up, lunch date, washing pile or board report to the next, that we don’t have time to contemplate our navel, or our soul’s desires, for a moment.
 We’re in doing mode, not being mode.
 And besides, most of us were brought up to value busy-ness, action and doing over sitting quietly or resting (often referred to in our culture as ‘being lazy’).
 We have a lot of conditioning to shed before taking time to Be becomes standard procedure.

 Even if we’re taking some time in the day to simply sit quietly, it can be a little like ‘skimming the surface’.
 I kidded myself about this for a long time.
-We actually need to be able to go quiet enough for our inner wisdom/higher self/the voice of God (take your pick or use your own reference to the all-that-is) to get a word in edge wise.
+We actually need to be able to go quiet enough for our inner wisdom/higher self/the voice of God (take your pick or use your own reference to the all-that-is) to get a word in edge ways.

 Some days we might think to ask for some insight or pray for help while we’re on our meditation seat or in the car driving home from work, but we don’t always get quiet enough, long enough, to LISTEN.